 You're probably familiar with the terms "alimony" or "spousal support," which both refer to money a higher-earning spouse pays to a lower-earning

-divorce.
+spouse after a divorce.
 In New York, we call alimony "spousal maintenance."

 Why do we pay maintenance?